zapier/zapier-platform-cli/README-source.md

 ## Fields

-On each trigger, search or create in the `operation` directive - you can provide an array of objects as fields under the `inputFields`.
+On each trigger, search, or create in the `operation` directive - you can provide an array of objects as fields under the `inputFields`.
 Fields are what your users would see in the main Zapier user interface.
 For example, you might have a "create contact" action with fields like "First name", "Last name", "Email", etc.

 You can find more details on each and every field option at [Field Schema](https://github.com/zapier/zapier-platform-schema/blob/master/docs/build/schema.md#fieldschema).